 8. What are the conditions for a granting of full immunity?
 What evidence does the applicant need to provide?
 Is a formal admission required?

-According to the previous cases and the regulations of NDRC and the former SAIC, the undertakings with the first proactive report can be exempted from penalty.
-At the same time, the undertaking must: (1) proactively provide the AMEA with relevant information on the monopoly agreement; (2) provide important evidence; and (3) comprehensively and proactively cooperate with the investigation.
+According to Interim Provisions, the undertakings who aim to be exempted from penalty must: (1) proactively provide the relevant information on the monopoly agreement; (2) provide important evidence.
 Evidence is important if it is essential in initiating the investigation by the AMEA or essential in determining the monopoly conduct, including the identities of other involved undertakings, the scope of goods involved, the content of such an agreement, the method of reaching the agreement, specific implementation status of the agreement and so on.
-The upcoming Guideline on the Application of the Leniency Program drafted by AMC of the State Council is believed to have clearer regulations.